sjpence/manual-mds220/07_ServiceProcedures.md

 1. Turn machine off.

-1. Disconnect the three (3) motor retract cables and the optics retract cable by twisting on the center of the connectors.
-(The motor retract cables are color coded for ease of replacement.)
+1. Disconnect the larger motor retract cable and the smaller optics retract cable by pressing on the center release lever of the connectors.

-1. Remove the retract chain mounting screw.
+1. Remove the retract chain mounting screws.

 1. Lift carriage module from rails.

 1. Place upside-down on a flat surface.
 (This protects the magnetic sensor on the underside of the carriage.)

 1. To replace, reverse procedure.

-## AIRSTONE REPLACEMENT

-1. Disconnect tube connecting bulkhead fitting (red collar) to the flux tank.
-This should be done to protect the regulator.

-1. Disconnect airstone tube from fitting on inside wall of flux tank.

-1. Holding the airstone tube and the foam funnel, lift and invert the funnel.

-1. Lift tubing end of airstone about two inches above the funnel.
-Be careful not to bend/break the fitting.

-1. Press the other end of the airstone out of the funnel.

-1. To Replace, reverse procedure.
-Be sure not to touch the body of the airstone with your bare fingers, as body oil will clog the airstone’s pores.

 ## SKIMMER BLADE REPLACEMENT